mvacoss/DIY-Vacuum-tube-amp-head/README.md

 ## Schematic & circuit
 When it comes to schematic, I was inspired (as every usual vacuum tube builder do) by the Fender "CHAMP-AMP" guitar amplifier circuit from 50s.
 It is a really good design and a lot of tube amps come from this particular circuit I believe.
 Anyways, I designed my circuit using the [KiCad EDA](https://www.kicad.org/).
 It is really good software and I recommend it to everyone who is starting with schematic and PCB design.

-Below we will discuss every part of the schematic I made and I will explain what every component do
+Below we will discuss every part of the schematic I made and I will explain what every component does

 ### Inputs